Mr-Annonym/Network-Port-Scanner/README.md

 ## Testing

-All testing was conducted either on my local arm64 ubuntu vm or my fedora amd64 workstation, or in the provided vm.
+### Testing Environment

+The testing process was conducted on three distinct systems to ensure comprehensive validation:

+1. **Fedora Workstation**: A physical machine operating on Fedora.
+2. **Ubuntu Virtual Machine**: A virtual machine provided as part of the project, running on VirtualBox.
+3. **UTM Virtual Machine**: A virtual machine managed through UTM, an open-source application designed for virtual machine management on M-series MacBooks.

+### Testing Methodology

+The testing methodology involved executing the program and analyzing network traffic captured using Wireshark.
+The program's behavior was evaluated against the expected outcomes as detailed in the [Executive Summary](#executive-summary).
+This comparison ensured that the program's output accurately reflected the observed network traffic for both TCP and UDP scanning across IPv4 and IPv6 protocols.

 ### Argument Parsing

-The `settings` object was tested to ensure correct argument parsing.
+The `settings` class was tested to ensure correct argument parsing.
 A shell script was used to compile the project with a special main function that prints parsed arguments.
 The script then ran the binary with multiple inputs to verify correctness.
 Below is an example of the output:

 ![Argument Testing](./images/TestArgs.jpg)